michaelbrusegard/Informatics-Project-1/workoutplanner/fxui/FXUI.md

 #### FxmlControllerPair-Methods

 - show(): Shows the new fxml and calls its init function
-- hide(): sets visiblity false for the fxml.
+- hide(): sets visibility false for the fxml.

 ### HomeController